numba/numba/docs/src/CUDAJit.rst

 CUDA JIT
 -------------

 **Note: CUDA JIT is still in experimental stages.
-Computation speeds may have unexpected results .**
+Computation speeds may have unexpected results.**

+**Warning: CUDA devices with compute capability less than 1.3 do not support double precision arithmetic.**

 CUDA JIT translates Python function into a CUDA kernel.
 It uses translated code from Numba and converts it to `PTX <http://en.wikipedia.org/wiki/Parallel_Thread_Execution>`_.
-Numbapro interacts with the CUDA Runtime Libraries to load the PTX onto the CUDA device and execute.
+NumbaPro interacts with the CUDA Runtime Libraries to load the PTX onto the CUDA device and execute.

 Imports
 -------